wchenastro/Mosaic/README.md

 `--verbose`: print logs containing the input parameter and result, the input parameter listed in the log should reproduce the same result.

-### Generate a tiling in specified overlap ratio and generate a plot
+### Generate a tiling in specified overlap ratio and overlay some point sources on top of it

 ```
 python3 ./maketiling.py --ants antenna.csv --freq 1.284e9 --source 00:24:05.67 -72:04:52.60 \
 --datetime 2020.05.02 06:02:13.663903 --beamnum 400 --verbose --overlap 0.7 \
 --subarray 000, 001, 002, 003 --tiling_method variable_size \
---tiling_shape circle --tiling_plot tiling.png
+--tiling_shape circle --tiling_plot tiling.png --overlay_source overlay_sources
 ```

 `--beamnum`: the requesting beam number in the tiling, the actual number in the generated tiling is less than or equal to this number.
 The default is 400.